 Where Kelly’s case stands today:

 MTIP filed a Post-Conviction Relief Petition in April 2020.
 It was denied in June 2022.
-We appealed the denial to the Montana Supreme Court and are awaiting a decision.
+The Montana Supreme Court denied our appeal in August 2023.
+We are committed to thoroughly reviewing all viable legal remedies to correct Kelly’s wrongful conviction.

 More on Kelly Worthan: